Controlling Language and Diffusion Models by Transporting Activations: Transporting Neuron Activations

 In this section, we show how many earlier works can be interpreted as special cases of \linear. \Cref{tab:ot-methods} summarizes the intervention proposed by several recent methods, where we show that all methods propose a form of linear transport, and all of them (aside from \citet{suau2022self}) add a bias to the activations.
 The way this bias is pre-computed is what differentiates each method.
 Note that the parameter $\lambda$ typically multiplies the bias, thus becoming unbounded and non-interpretable.

-\method applies a linear transformation on activations that maximally preserves internal distributions (\Cref{subsec:estimators}).
+\method applies a linear transformation on activations that maximally preserves internal distributions (\Cref{subsec:estimators}, and distribution plots in~\Cref{app:distributions}).
 Moreover, \method interpolates between the current and transformed activations, making $\lambda$ bounded between $[0, 1]$ and interpretable.
-An additional important aspect is that other methods propose various heuristics to choose the support, while \method uses all activations or the observed input range ($\mathcal{Q}_o$).
+An additional aspect is that other methods propose various heuristics to choose the support, while \method uses all activations or the observed input range ($\mathcal{Q}_o$).
 Note that CAA, \massmean and \mean use a difference in means.
 We subsume this family of methods reporting results for \mean, which has the additional advantage of an interpretable $\lambda$.
 An additional difference is that many methods use the last token only (in pseudocode, $\phi(\vz) = \vz[\ldots, -1]$).
-Det$_{\text{zero}}$ and \aura use max-pooling ($\phi(\vz)=\vz.max(-1)$).
-Conversely \method uses an average across tokens ($\phi(\vz)=\vz.mean(-1)$), which we have found to be more robust.
+Det$_{\text{zero}}$ and \aura use max-pooling ($\phi(\vz)=\vz.\texttt{max}(-1)$) while\method uses an average across tokens ($\phi(\vz)=\vz.\texttt{mean}(-1)$), which we have found to be more robust (see \Cref{ap:ablation-pooling-op}).